Skip to main content

 “I don’t think even King Edward could have outdone my mother-in-law in willingness to participate in a bit of fun.
 Although I called her ‘mother’ and was well aware of her age, I considered her as my pal and associate when it came to going out to a party or to arranging a party.”

-Left: Marie Feodorovna with her sister, Queen Alexandra; Center: with Nicholas II and Alexandra and their daughters, Olga and Tatiana; right: Marie Feodorovna in her later years.
+Left: Maria Feodorovna with her sister, Queen Alexandra; Center: with Nicholas II and Alexandra and their daughters, Olga and Tatiana; right: Maria Feodorovna in her later years.

 Tension Mounts Between Marie Feodorovna and Empress Alexandra

-Marie Feodorovna ruled once again supreme at the heart Saint Petersburg’s glittering society, and comparisons between her innate social finesse and her daughter-in-law’s painful lack of it were a constant topic amongst society gossips.
+Maria Feodorovna ruled once again supreme at the heart of St. Petersburg’s glittering society, and comparisons between her innate social finesse and her daughter-in-law’s painful lack of it were a constant topic amongst society gossips.

 As the years passed, Nicholas and Alexandra retreated further from St. Petersburg, particularly after their son Alexis was diagnosed with hemophilia.
 They made their home in the suburban Alexander Palace, doing everything they could to hide the tsarevich’s fatal illness from the public.
 It was here that Nicholas and Alexandra received frequent visitors from the infamous Grigory Rasputin, who was the only person who could bring relief to Alexis during his frequent hemorrhages.